Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 “It is more than enough, Mother!
 Isn’t it?
 Who else could display such a benevolence these days like this?
 The beggar woman told, kept staring at my wife, smiled at her.

-My wife turned towards me, asked me, “I think we can engage her in the house for two days to assess her work.
-You also know that I have frequent wheezing problem.” my wife told me.
+My wife turned towards me and asked me, “I think we can engage her in the house for two days to assess her work.
+You also know that I have a frequent wheezing problem,” my wife told me.

 “What!
 You have gone nuts.
 Haven’t you?
 How could you bring an ass from the street into our house?
 Can’t you get any other person on this earth?”
 I told her, visibly annoyed.

-The beggar woman standing outside gave out a thick laughter.
+The beggar woman standing outside gave out a thick laugh.
 Her smile was irresistibly attractive.
-My wife couldn’t take her eyes away from that woman, kept staring at her.
+My wife couldn’t take her eyes away from that woman and kept staring at her.
 It almost appeared that she had surrendered her senses completely to that anonymous woman.

 “I am capable of identifying the persons by their face.
-Ain’t I?”
-You please come in.” my wife ordered, took that woman inside.
+Aren’t I? ”Please come in.”
+My wife ordered and took that woman inside.

-Tenali Raman 2proved that a black colour dog couldn’t be changed into white colour dog.
+Tenali Raman proved that a black-colored dog couldn’t be changed into a white-colored dog.
 My wife also proved that a beggar woman could also be changed into a normal human being like us.
-I was also convinced that anyone who takes bath regularly, wears clean clothes even if it is old, can become friend of anyone.
+I was also convinced that anyone who takes a bath regularly and wears clean clothes, even if they are old, can become a friend of anyone.
 The beggar woman seemed to be very good at cracking jokes and making others laugh.
 I could hear her laughing frequently.
 I was astounded to see her helping my wife attentively.
-It appeared that the fear I had just a while ago seemed to mock at me now.
+It appeared that the fear I had just a while ago seemed to mock me now.

 “You can.
 Please tell me.”
 My wife asked her eagerly.

 Suddenly I heard a loud demoniacal laughter.
 It sucked up the interiors of my mind with a tremor.
 I raised my head in shock.
-My eyes fell on to the full length mirror.
-A ghastly ghost showing up its sharp teeth, was guffawing hysterically in it.
+My eyes fell onto the full-length mirror.
+A ghastly ghost showing off its sharp teeth was guffawing hysterically in it.
 I had seen many such ghosts in my dreams and the imaginations of sculptors.
 But I had never seen such a ghastly ghost.
 All its savageness was reflected only in its eyes and teeth.
 The face carried a deadly silence, capable of evoking lusty intoxication.
 Thirst for blood in the eyes!
 The teeth with a craving for tearing the flesh!
-Behind this propitious image, were there the flames of fire.
-I was not under my control; kept on watching it.
+Behind this propitious image were the flames of fire.
+I was not under my control; I kept on watching it.
 The image in the mirror disappeared.
 In a minute, I could see only the face of the beggar woman in the mirror.

-It didn’t seem to be good idea to leave my wife there alone.
+It didn’t seem to be a good idea to leave my wife there alone.
 Anything could happen.
-‘Once the mind is preoccupied with fear, there won’t be limit to the shudders one gets in one’s body.
-Will there be?’
+‘Once the mind is preoccupied with fear, there won’t be a limit to the shudders one gets in one’s body.
+Will there be’?

 I went inside.
 Both of them were talking cheerfully.

-I entered with a smile which I brought on my face with a considerable effort.
-“What business do you have at the place where woman are working?” a sharp question was thrown at me.
+I entered with a smile, which I brought on my face with considerable effort.
+“What business do you have at the place where women are working?”
+A sharp question was thrown at me.

-The woman who called herself Kanjanai was chopping off something, with her head bent down.
+The woman who called herself Kanjanai was chopping off something with her head bent down.
 A naughty grin was frolicking at the groove of her lips.
-I just became a mute spectator, stood like bystander hiding behind the fence of books.
+I just became a mute spectator, standing like a bystander hiding behind the fence of books.
 My wife was a pregnant lady.
-I couldn’t let her perturbed with fear.
+I couldn’t let her be perturbed with fear.
 At the same time, I had to do something to save her.
 How?

 We all had our dinner.
 Went to sleep.
 Both of us went upstairs to sleep.
 The one known as Kanjanai was lying in the front hall.